insanity54/nanowrimo2017_practice/storynotes.md

 Allows the projector to see/feel things that are physically distant

+### Cryptic Isolation

+An injection which pulls one’s personal reality into the personal reality of the projector.
+Injections are the most advanced class of projections because the creator must be aware of the other person's personal reality, seizing it and making it part of their own.
+Using Cryptic Isolation on a stranger would be impossible, because the creator cannot know the stranger's mindset.
+The better a creator knows the target, the more effective the injection.

 ### Ionic Shock

 A spherical blast of electricity.
 Multiple uses from static shock pranks to tazer-like nervous system interruption to electrocution executions.